Ethernet: Fundamentals

 Example: F8 B7 E2 04 0C 19

-The next 48 bits of the Ethernet frame is the address of the transmitting host.
+The next 48 bits of the frame is the address of the transmitting host.
 Unlike the destination address, this should always be an individual address.

 Length/Type (Clause 3.2.6)